ajeetraina/Docker-Workshop/README.md

-# Run Docker-Workshop on Raspberry Pi
+# Run Docker-Workshop on Raspberry Pis

-Welcome to Docker on Raspberry Pi !
+Welcome to Docker on Raspberry Pis !

 This workshop covers the following sections: